bartvandebiezen/css-conventions/css-conventions.md

 - Web browsers scale a design in pixels the same way they scale designs in em's or rem's.
 Zooming even triggers media queries based on pixels.
 Essentially, web browsers make the reference pixel larger or smaller.
 - Makes it easier to integrate images or other media formats based on pixels in your layout.
 - Makes sure you don't get nummers like '0.29310344827586204em' (this is an actual used number).
-- Development time in pixels is much less.
+- Sizing in pixels reduces development time.
 - Fonts and line-heights look more identical between browsers.
 - Sizes in ems are allowed, but only in specific cases: when it should actually be based on the current font-size.
 For example a max width of 30 ems to make sure lines never get too long.